MoniPar/booklist_generator/README.md

 * Select a new project.
 Give it a unique name and select it to get to the project's dashboard.
 * To setup Google Drive credentials:
     - click on the hamburger menu and select 'APIs and Services' --> 'Library'
-    - search for 'Google Drive API',
+    - search for 'Google Drive API'
-    - select and click on 'enable' to get to the 'API and Services Overview' page.
+    - select and click on 'enable' to get to the 'API and Services Overview' page
     - navigate to the 'Create Credentials' button near the top
     - in the 'Credential Type' dropdown menu select 'Google Drive API'
     - in the 'What data will you be accessing' area, select the 'Application Data' radio button